This is the reference manual for the component named postmodern, which is part of a library of the same name.

 macro execute (query &rest args)

-:none, and returning the amount of
+called with format :none, and returning the amount of

 affected rows as its first returned value.
 (Also returns this